zoltanctoth/ceu-cloud-class/apachespark.md

 ### Launching Spark's Interactive Console
-You can grab Spark from here, altough we will use Databricks in this course: https://spark.apache.org/downloads.html
+You can grab Spark from here, altough we will use Databricks in this course: https://spark.apache.org/downloads.html **optional (windows)**
+>Install Java 8.
+>Configure your environment variables, JAVA_HOME and PATH to point to the path of jdk.
+>To test java installation is complete, open command prompt type java -version and hit enter.
+>Download and install Maven dependency manager
+>Download and install Intellij IDEA which is an IDE.
+>Download and install Python or Anaconda (in case you want to test Jupyter)
+>Set an environment variable for your Python path PYTHONPATH=
+>Download and install PyCharm
+>Download winutils.exe and place it in a bin directory under a created Hadoop home directory.
+Set HADOOP_HOME = <> in environment variable.
+>Download and extract this pre-built Spark package apache-spark-2.3.2
+>Set SPARK_HOME and add SPARK_HOME\bin in PATH variable in environment variables.
+>Run command: spark-shell

 Spark runs on the **JVM (Java Virtual Machine)** so you need to install Java to run it.
 If you want to use the Python API, you will also need a Python interpreter.
 If you want to use R, you will need a version of R on your machine.